Adoption by LGBT Individuals and Couples

 If you are an LGBT individual or couple and are planning to adopt a child, please contact the experienced adoption attorney Joyce Schwensen.
 Joyce Schwensen proudly represents LGBT couples and individuals who are wishing to adopt.

-Call the Law Offices of Joyce S. Schwensen today at (206) 367-1065 or submit your information in the online contact form.
+Call the Law Office of Joyce S. Schwensen today at (206) 367-1065 or submit your information in the online contact form.
 Joyce Schwensen assists LGBT couples and individuals looking to adopt in communities across Washington including Seattle, Bellevue, King County and Snohomish County.